IliyanKostov9/nixos-config/README.md

 ### 🧐 How-to: Create new user

 1. Go to config.nix and add your user in the `user` attribute set (you can copy `ikostov2` attrset and replace it with your desired one)
+2. Generate a hashed password for the user by executing `mkpasswd --method=sha-512 ` and put it in the `initialHashedPassword`)

-2. Create a directory with name of your user at `home/{username}` and under that, create default.nix (you can copy `default.nix` content from ikostov2 and enable/disable the programs you need for your user)
+3. Create a directory with name of your user at `home/{username}` and under that, create `default.nix` (you can copy `default.nix` content from ikostov2 and enable/disable the programs you need for your user)
-3. Build your system (e.g `make sys-update-wl/pd`)
+4. Build your system (e.g `make sys-update-wl/pd`)
-4. Finally build your user config for the new user (e.g `make home-update DEFAULT_USER=new-username`)
+5. Finally build your user config for the new user (e.g `make home-update DEFAULT_USER=new-username`)

-5. You are all set!
+6. You are all set!

 ## 🏝️ Environment